JaeChristian/entries/README.md

 # Entries

 ## Description
-- A diary app with an emphasis on simplicity,
+- A diary app with an emphasis on simplicity and elegance.

-## Stacj
+## Stack
 - MongoDB
 - Express
 - React